UMGW 25x17x8 [M5] GW / N38

 bulk discounts:

-Call us tel: +48 22 499 98 98 or contact us via form on our website.
-You can check the power as well as the appearance of magnet in our magnetic mass calculator magnetic calculator
+Call us tel: +48 22 499 98 98 or contact us via form on the contact page.
+You can check the lifting capacity and the shape of magnet in our power calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.